Ensemble of School of Rock. Copyright 2016 Rob Strong

 The educational programs at Northern Stage seek to engage local students of all ages in exploring the world of theater while challenging their beliefs about the world around them.
 We meet each student at his or her own level and seek to build confidence, knowledge, and a love of theater in a professional environment.
 We hope that participating in classes and workshops at Northern Stage will help make theater a meaningful part of lives now and in the years to come.

-For Northern Stage Summer camp offerings CLICK HERE.
+Every June, Northern Stage offers week-long summer camps.
 All classes focus on team work, self-confidence, and acting techniques.

 SUMMER MUSICAL THEATER INTENSIVE

 Each summer, Northern Stage offers the Summer Musical Theater Intensive and Technical Apprentice Program.
 These programs are designed to extend the professionalism of our main stage to young actors, ages 12-18, and young technicians, ages 14-18.

 YES members will participate in group nights at the theater with post show discussions and monthly master classes with cast members and creative teams of the main stage productions.
 YES will also rehearse and perform three productions throughout the course of the academic school year, culminating in a fully-produced musical on the main stage.

 Northern Stage offers school-time matinees of selected professional productions.
 Student’s imaginations are nourished under the lights and action of full-length productions at a discounted price.
 Before the show, students receive a study guide to use at a talk-back with professional actors immediately following the performance.
 Generously sponsored by the Hypertherm Owner’s Philanthropic Endeavors Foundation and the Couch Family Foundation.

 Success in business means finding comfort in uncomfortable situations and building a highly effective team.
 We can customize a program to help employees or individuals work on public speaking, presentation skills, team building, and more using acting and theater techniques.
 Interested in a day with your co-workers or employees?